7sDream/amiya/README.md

 - Use a custom type as middleware: [`examples/measurer.rs`]
 - Store extra data in context: [`examples/extra.rs`]
 - Use `Router` middleware for request diversion: [`examples/router.rs`]
-- Parse query string to map or custom struct: [`examples/query.rs`]
+- Parse query string to json value or custom struct: [`examples/query.rs`]
+- Parse body(www-form-urlencoded) to json value or custom struct: [`examples/urlencoded.rs`]
 - Match part of path as an argument: [`examples/arg.rs`]
 - Use another Amiya app as middleware: [`examples/subapp.rs`]